ebymatthew/udacity-drlnd/p3_collab-compet/report.md

 *Learning from Images*

-The input state from the Banana environment included state information, such as position and ray traces from the Unity engine.
+The input state from the Tennis environment included state information, such as position and ray traces from the Unity engine.
 Future work could explore learning directly from pixels.